christophgil/ZIPsFS/README.md

-## Autogeneration of files
+## Plugins - Auto-generation of virtual files

-ZIPsFS can display virtual files which do not  exist, but which can be generated automatically when opened.
+ZIPsFS can display virtual files which do not  exist, but which are generated automatically when used.
 This feature must be activated in ZIPsFS_configuration.h.
 The first file root is used to store the generated files.

 A typical use-case are file conversions.